neontribe/my-best-life/content/services/i-am-in-me-business-start-up.md

 organisation: I am in me
 title: Business start up
 shortDescription: Business start up coaching
+image:
+  image: img/business-startup.jpg
+  imageAlt: Image of a someone holding a lighbulb by their laptop
 description: "Work with the team to explore why you want to start a business and develop your business idea through regular business coaching. "
 categories: